 It is a private organization that is congressionally chartered.
 Created just before World War II, the USO consists of several private service organizations that came together to form the USO.
 If you want to support the USO, you can donate to the cause.

 To gain access to their lounges, you must show your military ID.
-If you are not a member of the armed forces and are not a dependent of one, you will not gain entry.
+If you are not a member of the armed forces and are not the dependent of one, you will not gain entry.

 - Albert J. Ellis (OAJ)